TITLE 77: PUBLIC HEALTH

 a) Governing Body – All Agencies

-The agency shall have a governing body or a clearly defined body having legal authority and responsibility for the conduct of the agency.
-Where the governing body of a large organization is functionally remote from the operation of the agency, the Department may approve the designation of an intermediate level "governing body".
+The agency shall have a governing body or a clearly defined body with legal authority and responsibility for the conduct of the agency.
+When the governing body of a large organization is functionally remote from the operation of the agency, the Department may approve the designation of an intermediate level "governing body".
 For the purposes of this Section, the governing body shall:

 1) Have bylaws or the equivalent, which shall be reviewed annually and be revised as needed.
-They shall be made available to all members of the governing body and, for home health agencies, to the professional advisory group.
+They shall be made available to all members of the governing body.
 The bylaws or the equivalent shall specify the objectives of the agency;

 2) Employ a qualified administrator for home health agencies;